 Last Day to Withdraw-11:59 p.m. on the day before the 5th class meeting.

 *Students are financially responsible for the classes in which they are registered unless the proper drop procedure is followed.
 It is the student's responsibility to notify their advisor in writing to drop or withdraw from a course or to withdraw from the university.
 Non-attendance in a course will not constitute an official drop.

 Tuition and fees are incurred at the time of registration.
 Payment of tuition, fees and housing charges is due seven (7) calendar days after the first day of class.
 It is important to note that the billing statement is only a reminder of a payment due and that all payments are expected by the due date regardless of whether a statement is received.
-If you are nearing a payment due date and have not received a statement, please contact Student Accounts, 217-717-3536 for assistance to determine the amount due and to verify our records of your mailing address.

 B. Monthly Payment Plans

 Benedictine University at Springfield has partnered with Sallie Mae to provide interest-free monthly payment options through the TuitionPay Plan.
 Students may create budgets to manage their tuition costs annually or per term/semester.
 Students may enroll online at SallieMae TuitionPay or call (800) 635-0120 to speak with a TuitionPay consultant.
 Be sure to have your estimated expenses ready when you call or visit the Web site.
 If your budget changes at any time (increase/decrease in financial aid, increase/decrease of tuition charges or fees), please contact TuitionPay to adjust your payment plan accordingly.
 Please note that if the budget amount does not equal your balance due to Benedictine University at Springfield, a financial hold and late payment fee may apply.